AndrewAnnex/SpiceyPy/docs/exampleone.rst

 .. py-editor::
     :env: cass

-    # Clean up the kernels
+    # Clean up the kernel pool, not important for this example, but good practice
     spice.kclear()

 We will use matplotlib's 3D plotting to visualize Cassini's coordinates.
 We first convert the